 Movie Trivia: Top Gun

 TOP GUN is the quintessential 1980s movie.
-It looks like the most gorgeous commercial you’ve ever seen, it defined a specific sort of Regan-era patriotism, and it features a synth-laden score punctuated by immortal pop-rock classics.
+It looks like the most gorgeous commercial you’ve ever seen, it defines a specific sort of Reagan-era patriotism, and it features a synth-laden score punctuated by immortal pop-rock classics.
 It was a huge hit with an effect on the world that went far beyond the walls of the multiplex.

 Now, the sequel, TOP GUN: MAVERICK, is finally flying towards theatres.
 In the spirit of big hair, wearing a leather jacket in San Diego in the middle of summer, and living in the danger zone, we wanted to share some great trivia from the original movie.
 Here are 20 amazing facts and pieces of trivia about TOP GUN.

 Essential Top Gun Facts and Trivia

 1. TOP GUN was based on a magazine article.
 The May 1983 issue of "California Magazine" featured an article called "Top Guns," by Ehud Yonay.
 It detailed the fighter pilots who trained at Naval Air Station Miramar in San Diego.
 The air station had dubbed itself "Fightertown, USA."

 2. Tony Scott (brother of ALIEN and GLADIATOR director Ridley Scott) was hired to direct based on the strength of a commercial.
 While Scott had already directed one feature — 1983’s moody vampire thriller THE HUNGER — he got the gig for TOP GUN based on a car commercial in which a Saab turns into a fighter jet.